aws-samples/aws-media-services-simple-vod-workflow/7-MediaConvertJobLambda/README.md

 # Automating  MediaConvert Jobs with Lambda

-NOTE: Please also see [Workflow-WatchfolderAndNotification](./Workflow-WatchfolderAndNotification/README.md) for a Lambda sample that includes job status notificatins.
+NOTE: Please also see [Workflow-WatchfolderAndNotification](./Workflow-WatchfolderAndNotification/README.md) for a Lambda sample that includes job status notifications.

-In this module you'll use Amazon S3 events and Lambda to automatically trigger AWS Elemental MediaConvert jobs.
+In this module, you'll use Amazon S3 events and Lambda to automatically trigger AWS Elemental MediaConvert jobs.
 The ability to watch S3 folders and take action on incoming items is a useful automation technique that enables the creation of fully unattended workflows.
 In our case, the user will place videos in a folder on AWS S3 which will trigger an ingest workflow to convert the video.
 We'll use the job definition from the previous modules as the basis for our automated job.

 ![Serverless transcoding architecture](../images/simple-watchfolder.png)

 You'll implement a Lambda function that will be invoked each time a user uploads a video.
 The lambda will send the video to the MediaConvert service to produce several outputs:

-- An Apple HLS adaptive bitrate stream for playout on multiple sized devices and varying bandwiths.
+- An Apple HLS adaptive bitrate stream for playout on multiple sized devices and varying bandwidths.
 - An MP4 stream
 - Thumbnails for use in websites to show a preview of the video at a point in time.